The Sayvant Quality System (SQS)

 Generic medical benchmarks like MMLU-Med, MedQA, and PubMedQA weren't built for acute care.
 Sayvant evaluates documentation across three proprietary quality indexes and thousands of clinical criteria representative of acute care.

-Quality of Care Index
+Quality Index

 How SQS Works